felipesimao1/math-sprint-game/README.md

 ![1](https://user-images.githubusercontent.com/31260554/224490326-213a3851-68f8-4772-876c-7d9234efe6a0.jpg)

--After choosing an option, a list of sums appears and the user must indicate in the buttons below if the equation is right or wrong.
+- After choosing an option, a list of sums appears and the user must indicate in the buttons below if the equation is right or wrong.

 ![2](https://user-images.githubusercontent.com/31260554/224490340-b75769ab-00bb-4cc5-a8cc-9cb8bf1b568f.jpg)